 Tom fully intended to seek a prosecutor position with the District Attorney’s office, but he had to redirect his career path due to a hiring freeze on government jobs.
 He instead began practicing corporate law, working on the defense side of complex civil litigation and class action suits.
 While amassing a significant amount of knowledge and experience in many different areas of corporate law, he always missed making a personal connection with clients and seeing firsthand the difference he was making.

-Then in 2017, Tom had a serious accident while making home repairs and lost vision in his left eye.
+Then in 2017, Tom was involved in a serious accident and lost vision in his left eye.
 He had to relearn everything — how to live, work, and play.
-Three years later, in a random, unrelated incident, he detached the retina in his other eye and was completely blinded for several weeks.
+Three years later, at the beginning of the COVID pandemic, in a random, unrelated incident, the retina in his other eye detached and he was left completely blind for several weeks.
 A scary and humbling experience, Tom was at the mercy of everyone.
-“I really empathize with people who have been injured and have their entire lives altered in a significant way.”
+“I really empathize with people who have been injured and have their entire lives altered in a significant way.
+Many people don’t realize how scary and isolating a serious accident can be.”

 The Right Man in the Right Place at the Right Time